Long-delayed high school football season is finally here

 Grimsley at East Forsyth, March 5: These teams played two of the best games of the 2019 season, with East prevailing 21-20 in the regular season and again in the playoffs on the way to a Class 4-A championship.
 Grimsley can make a statement about its title intentions early in this season.

-Reidsville at East Surry, March 5: It would be hard to top East Surry’s 55-49 shootout win in Reidsville in 2019 that set the stage for both teams winning state titles, the Cardinals in Class 1-AA and the Rams in 2-A. These two powerhouse programs are loaded again and should put on another show.
+Reidsville at East Surry, March 5: It would be hard to top East Surry’s 55-49 shootout win in 2019 that set the stage for both teams winning state titles, the Cardinals in Class 1-AA and the Rams in 2-A. East Surry lost a lot of talent from arguably the greatest team in school history, but the Cardinals haven’t lost their swagger and they still have Ohio State commit Benji Gosnell at tight end and linebacker.
+Reidsville is ... well, Reidsville.

 Southeast Guilford at Eastern Guilford, March 19: This game has turned into a great rivalry in recent years, and both teams have enough talent to make this another good one.
 The winner of this matchup usually has the inside track to winning the Mid-Piedmont 3-A Conference.